logo for strength-and-power-for-volleyball.com

 What is my coaching philosophy?

 Too often coaches get into this profession and go on without thinking about the effect they have on young athletes.
 Coaches speak eloquently about youth development and having a good time, but when the match starts they revert to yelling about any error and keep lesser-skilled players off the court.
 Coaches should state their personal mission in writing, so parents and players can read it.
-This reflects the coach's core values in coaching.
+This reflects the coach's core values in coaching youth volleyball.

 If you are coaching inexperienced players, errors are the rule rather than the exception.
 Remember that these players are gaining invaluable experience, so be patient!